darinz/PSL/02_linear_regression/03_practical_issues.md

 ### Consequences of Collinearity

 **1. Unstable Coefficients:**
-- Small changes in data can lead to large changes in coefficient estimates
+- Small changes in data can lead to large changes in coefficient estimates - like the recipe being very sensitive to small changes
-- Coefficients may have opposite signs from what theory suggests
+- Coefficients may have opposite signs from what theory suggests - like getting negative effects when you expect positive ones

+**Intuition**: This is like having a recipe that's very finicky - small changes in ingredients cause big changes in the result, and sometimes the effects don't make sense.

 **2. Inflated Standard Errors:**
-- Standard errors become large, making it difficult to reject null hypotheses
+- Standard errors become large, making it difficult to reject null hypotheses - like being very uncertain about the effects
-- Confidence intervals become wide
+- Confidence intervals become wide - like having a wide range of possible effects

+**Intuition**: This is like being very uncertain about which ingredient is really important because they're so similar.

 **3. Reduced Statistical Power:**
-- Individual predictors may appear insignificant even when they are important
+- Individual predictors may appear insignificant even when they are important - like not being able to detect the effect of an important ingredient

+**Intuition**: This is like having a taste test that can't tell the difference between similar ingredients, even when one is clearly better.

 **Example: Collinearity Effects**